smhhoseinee/smhhoseinee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-A fast learner who is fascinated by taking part in teamwork activities like pair programming and sharing knowledge in groups and interested in Cloud computing & building AI models.
-I generally enjoy working in cutting-edge fields.

 B.Sc. student of Computer Engineering at Ferdowsi University of Mashhad, Iran, since 2018

   Grade:18.94 GPA:3.92/4.00